All Episodes

 It should.

-They they cited uh essentially theology.
+They cited essentially theology.

-Well, and as Red State has pointed out, this opens the door to anything, polygamy, whatever it is, because the very reasons you've discussed this, Eric, but the very reasons they cited that they can't stop marriage at just a man and a woman is the reason that that Steve King and others pointed out back when we were talking about hate crimes.
+Well, and as Red State has pointed out, this opens the door to anything, polygamy, whatever it is, because the very reasons, you've discussed this, Eric, but the very reasons they cited that they can't stop marriage at just a man and a woman is the reason that Steve King and others pointed out back when we were talking about hate crimes.

 I never said that.

-But what really amazed me is that Democrats were not willing to draw draw a line on defining sexual orientation, so it eliminated pedophilia, for example.
+But what really amazed me is that Democrats were not willing to draw a line on defining sexual orientation, so it eliminated pedophilia, for example.

-They wouldn't they here we go.
+And here we go.

 Hey, if she identifies as an 18-year-old, Anthony Kennedy says you're allowed to define yourself as you want, to identify as you want.

-What what's really disappointing to me though is is Republican leaders in Washington uh have continually decided to let the court decide these things for themselves, uh whether it's Obamacare or gay marriage or campaign finance, uh they always want to punt to the court instead of taking the tough vote.
+What's really disappointing to me, though, is Republican leaders in Washington have continually decided to let the court decide these things for themselves, whether it's Obamacare or gay marriage or campaign finance.

-And and okay, maybe it doesn't pass, but we sure show the public who stands for traditional marriage that is the building block for successful societies, and we show who's not, and then we get some of them Beat because uh, you know, the the media and the education have just uneducated so many people.
+And, okay, maybe it doesn't pass, but we sure show the public who stands for traditional marriage that is the building block for successful societies.

-They're trying to take away my ability to raise money, they're you know, their threats of taking away my uh subcommittee chairmanship, all this kind of stuff.
+They're threats of taking away my subcommittee chairmanship, all this kind of stuff.

-But anyway, we'll we'll see what happens.
+But anyway, we'll see what happens.

-But uh if it's okay to mention my my website, Gomer G-O-H-M-E-R-T dot com.
+But if it's okay to mention my website, Gomer, G-O-H-M-E-R-T.com.

-Well, uh you know, we we'll stand with you on this.
+Well, we'll stand with you on this.

 We appreciate everything you've done for us.